A Low Power Bittorrent Server

 The Pentium III 733 is a reasonably fast, reasonably low power processor.
 One limitation is there is almost no power saving when the cpu is idle.
 Virtually all processors made the last 3 years draw less power when idle.
 In the last two years processors drop their frequency and voltage when load goes down.
 This was first available with notebook processors, but migrated to the desktop, as desktop processors use more power than notebook processors.
 If I couldn't locate an old system, I would likely use a low power desktop processor, as they are cheap and readily available.
 Many motherboards allow the processor voltage to be lowered, or there are software programs such as RM Clock that will allow setting the processor voltage as a function of load.
 I have used RM Clock to drop my notebook voltages on Turion as well as Core 2 Duo systems.
 Dropping the voltage n percent will reduce power by approximately n^2 percent.
 I have dropped my notebook voltage by 20%, which means a 36% reduction in power.

 Rather than buy a new computer, I decided to use an existing (free) IBM desktop Pentium III system.
 The cost is unbeatable, the form factor desirable, and the CPU is relatively low power.
 I read the IBM manuals and found this particular model doesn't accept ECC memory, though other IBM desktop models do.
+Even worse, the max supported memory is 512mb.
 This isn't ideal, so I am now in the market for another low power system that takes ECC and is cheap.
 It came with a 20gb hard drive which was dedicated to the OS.
 A 200gb hard drive was added for storing the files.
 This machine was old enough that the BIOS didn't recognize the hard drive was over 137gb (new BIOS's know about big hard drives) but it wasn't a problem as the loaded OS didn't use the BIOS to access the big hard drive.
 The existing graphics card was adequate, as was the 10/100 Ethernet card.
 I eventually added a low power AGP video card with 32 mbytes of RAM, since I use a KVM switch, and I have a high resolution screen.

 For software, a recent version of Linux was selected.
 In addition to being free, I think that Linux is much more secure than any version of Windows.
 It also can be configured to not require lots of resources, which is important with older hardware. ssh was enabled to transfer files to and from the server.
 A firewall was installed, and it allows ssh and the bittorrent protocol in.
 TCP wrappers was used to limit tcp access.
 The machine has never crashed.